tarptaeya/charm/tools/fonts/README.md

 Converts ttf font to bitmap file and font metadata (bitmap.png + font.txt)

 Font metadata contains information about position of each character in the bitmap.
-Each line of metadata (font.txt) file consists of space separated char, x0, y0, x1, y1, xoffset, yoffset, and xadvance.
+First line of the metadata file (font.txt) contains width and height of the bitmap font, after that each line consists of space separated char, x0, y0, x1, y1, xoffset, yoffset, and xadvance.

 #### Sample usage
 ```